koii-network/ezsandbox/Lesson 2/PartII.md

 ### Testing

 When developing your task, you'll want to iterate quickly, and having to deploy or launch the desktop node can be a hassle.
 We've provided a simple solution in the form of a testing script that will allow you to simulate rounds and test your task and audit functionality.
-The script is available in `testing/unitTesting.js` and you can run it via `yarn unitTest`.
+The script is available in `testing/unitTesting.js` and you can run it via `npm test`.

 ### Exercise